Natural pinnacle of my wandering through China.

 Not much we could do about it, we went to see the trails that we originally planned.

 Every single feature here has some epic, poetic name.
 But I didn't write them down while there, so I don't know.
 This is some 1000+ years old pine.

-The clouds rose up a bit.
-This caused a stream of happiness that recharged our will to explore further.
+It caused a stream of happiness recharging our will to explore more.

 This was amazing, so before we knew, it was late afternoon – time to get down.

-My knee, which I managed to break to pieces little over a year ago, started protesting.
-No matter, stairs, more dang stairs.
+My knee, which I managed to break to pieces a little over a year ago, started protesting.
+No matter; stairs, more dang stairs.
 Once we finally got down, we checked out a local temple...

 ...and kept descending towards the hotel.
 There, we had a good supper and called it a day.